 Managers vs. Leaders, Authority vs. Influence

-I sat down with this employee as part of a regularly scheduled check in and we talked about her development and growth.
-As she aspired to eventually step into a management role at some point, we got into how managers are actually different from leaders.
-Now, perhaps by true definition managers could be misconstrued as leaders because they are the head of a team or department.
-The leaders I’m talking about are the types of people to whom others look up to.
+I recently sat down with an employee as part of a regularly scheduled check-in, during which we talked about her professional development and career growth.
+As she aspired to eventually step into the ranks of management at some point in the future, we got into a discussion about how managers are actually different from leaders.
+Her initial perception was that managers were simply the same thing as leaders because they are the head of a team or department.
+While this position is understandable, she and I began to draw some distinctions.
+We narrowed in on what it meant to be successful as a manager and what it meant to be successful as a leader.

-Leaders, however, will also be good at execution but how they get the results distinguishes them from managers.
-In my view, leaders possess similar skills to managers, but are further enhanced by their interpersonal connections with people.
+By contrast, great leadership is about inspiration.
+When we take a moment to think about someone we feel is a great leader, we typically describe them as someone we look up to.
+While leaders in business are also good at execution, the difference is in how they get results.
+Leaders possess similar skills to managers, but are further enhanced by their interpersonal connections with people.
 Further, leaders understand that their results are obtained through inspiring and motivating employees, encouraging them to want to do their best.

-Here’s a simple example of the difference.
+Let’s consider a simple example to illustrate the difference.
 A customer calls on Monday and asks for help.
 They are in need of a critical product shipment by Friday.
 An effective manager is likely to map out the various items that have to get done, and will go ask Michael, Anna and John to each perform a specific task in order to make the Friday deadline happen.
-A good manager will do this in a non-threatening manner and the employees will gladly follow the direction to complete their respective task.
+A good manager will do this in a non-threatening manner and the employees will follow the direction to complete their respective task.

 In both cases, the results may be the same.
-There was a rally and the team was able to pull through successfully.
-But while the manager was able to get the task done well and one time, the leader did the same but got the results through engaging and empowering the employees.
-So while many of us want to work for a great manager, to me, even more of us want to work for a great leader who will inspire and empower us to do our best.
+Both teams rallied and were able to pull through successfully.
+But while the manager was able to get the task done well and on time, the leader did the same but got the results through engaging and empowering the employees.
+In short, great managers will always get results, but great leaders will get results by inspiring and empowering employees to do their best.

 The Great Manager